Skip to main content

 Same as find_similar_organizations but with embedding arithmetic to steer the search:

-• boost — up to five terms whose averaged embedding is added to the reference vector.
+• boost: up to five terms whose averaged embedding is added to the reference vector.
 Pulls the search toward a concept.

-• penalize — up to five terms whose embedding is subtracted.
+• penalize: up to five terms whose embedding is subtracted.
 Pushes the search away.

-• weightweak (0.5), normal (1.0), or strong (2.0) to scale every adjustment.
+• weight: weak (0.5), normal (1.0), or strong (2.0) to scale every adjustment.

 filter_organizations

-Enumerate companies matching structured criteria, with no relevance scoring.
+Enumerate organizations matching structured criteria, with no relevance scoring.
 Supports the same filter dimensions as search_organizations, plus optional keyword filters that trigger a BM25 query.
-Useful when you know exactly what you want and don't need ranking.
+Useful when you know exactly what you want and don’t need ranking.

 get_organization_details

-Fetch full company profiles by exact domain.
+Fetch full organization profiles by exact domain.
 Up to 20 domains per call.
 Returns identity, location, classification (NACE, type, size), description, keywords, and registry filings for each.
+Use this after a search to drill into specific organizations, or when you already have a list of domains to look up.

 aggregate_organizations

-Count companies grouped by one or two dimensions, optionally with a date bucket.
+Count organizations grouped by one or two dimensions, optionally with a date bucket.
 Supports the full set of filterable dimensions plus continent, country_code, state_code, region_code, district_code, municipality_code, employee_class, revenue_class, source, summary_keywords, company_register_date, and created_at.
+Use for “how many”, “share of”, “distribution of”, and “trend of” questions.
+Returns a table the caller can chart directly.

 describe_filters

 Returns valid values for the enumerable filter columns (organization_size, organization_type, nace_code, company_register_court), plus a documentation block describing the date-filter parameters and how to resolve location names.
+Call this once at the start of a session to ground filter-string choices, instead of guessing.

 resolve_location

 Fuzzy-match a free-text place name to the canonical GADM administrative entry.
 Returns ranked candidates with their admin level (country / state / region / district / municipality) and a suggested filter object to drop into the next call.
+Place names follow GADM’s native official spelling, Bayern not Bavaria, München not Munich, Île-de-France not Ile de France.
+The fuzzy match catches anglicizations and minor misspellings, but the value returned to filters is the canonical form.

 Filter dimensions